KhalisFoundation/sandbox/README.md

 # sandbox
-Sandbox repo to try out different things
+Sandbox repo to try out different things.
+Not meant for production.